ssiwan/KARMA/README.md

 ### Develop Release Plan

-Since the delivery date for the prototype is fixed, release planning focused on determining the minimal viable product that could be developed by the delivery date.
-We focused on key issues identified during our initial user research.
-This led to a prioritization of the dashboard display to provide rapid access to articles of interest with dependencies on logging in, knowledge creation, and finding relevant knowledge.
+Release planning focused on determining the minimal viable product that could be developed by the delivery date.
+We focused on key issues identified during initial user research, leading to prioritization of the dashboard display.
+To implement the dashboard, we also prioritized epics for logging in, knowledge creation, and finding relevant knowledge since these are required for the dashboard to work.
 These four epics (1-4 above) were the focus of our minimal viable product for the release.

 ### Technical Strategy and Work Environment

-Applying our [Technical Strategy](https://github.com/StanfieldSystems/KARMA/wiki/Define_Technical_Strategy) process be based the technical approach for the KARMA prototype on our established [Work Environment Standards](https://github.com/StanfieldSystems/KARMA/wiki/Work_Environment_Standards) and [Technical Architecture](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture).
+Applying our process for defining [Technical Strategy](https://github.com/StanfieldSystems/KARMA/wiki/Define_Technical_Strategy) we based the technical approach for the KARMA prototype on our established [Work Environment Standards](https://github.com/StanfieldSystems/KARMA/wiki/Work_Environment_Standards) and [Technical Architecture](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture).

 All technologies and platforms used to create and run the prototype are openly licensed and free of charge _(RFI Requirement t)_.
 (Note:  Amazon Web Services and Atlassian Cloud Services to incur minimal hosting costs.)